The freedom to see justice and liberation for myself and my community

 The Racial Justice Program aims to see equitable access and outcomes for all.
 We achieve this by investing in those who advance racial justice, building movements and capacity, and transforming the systems and narratives that keep us from freedom.

 The FFL Racial Justice program strengthens and supports organizations and people advancing racial justice agenda(s) via grant-making.
 In the next three years, FFL plans to invest a total of $3.5 million to create Racial Equity, cultivate Racial Healing and Truth-Telling, and become a willing advocate and partner for Healing Justice.

 These resources will help build-out the long-term infrastructure needed to confront systemic racism and white supremacy, and address the multi-generational trauma of BIPOC communities.

 To read more about Dialogue on Race Louisiana, an organization working to eliminate racism through education and transformation, Vida in New Orleans, a cultural arts platform that brings together Latinx writers, poets and activists, or any of our other community partners, see our Who We’ve Funded page.

 "Healing justice ... identifies how we can holistically respond to and intervene on generational trauma and violence, and to bring collective practices that can impact and transform the consequences of oppression on our bodies, hearts, and minds."

 Read more about the Kindred Collective, a network of grassroots energy, body and earth based healers and health practitioners seeking to create mechanisms for wellness and safety that respond, intervene, and transform conditions of generational trauma and violence in our communities and movements.

-REQUEST FOR PROPOSALS Racial Justice Program Strategic Planning Support About Foundation for Louisiana Foundation for Louisiana (FFL) is a social justice philanthropic intermediary founded in…
+NOW HIRING Fiscal Sponsorship Program Manager About Foundation for Louisiana Foundation for Louisiana (FFL) is a social justice philanthropic intermediary founded in 2005 as the…